ChristianVillalba/the-complete-web-development-bootcamp/10 - PostgreSQL/README.md

         * Coulumns
             * Check: The names have been auto imported (id, country, capital)
             * ⚠️ The names of the fields in the table we created, must exact match the header of what are going to import.
+            * Eg: Imported data has no id
+                * If our table has more columns that the data we are going to import:
+                    * Delete/PressCross we're relying on Postgres to autogenerate it
+                    * We rely on Postgres to autogenerate it
     * In case we need to reedit fields in the table we created:
         * Tables> **capitals** > Right click > properties > Columns > *edit* > Save
         * Ready to be imported agian.